 You also wonder if Arasemis had once been married to this woman, but he has never spoken of having loved anyone.
 Clearly, for it to be in his bedchamber along with the drawing of Erwold, she was surely someone very important to Arasemis.

-This is The Superior Omen of Prima Materia.
 You do not know what the title on the frame means, nor do you recognize anything about this painting.
 But it is large and imposing above Master Arasemis’s bed.
 It stirs feelings in you of surging power and expansive reach.
 An inevitable, all-encompassing force that seems at once part of the natural world and also distinctly shaped by steady hands.
 Strangely, it seems ancient and yet very modern.
 There is something enduring about it.

 As you stare at the painting, you realize that it includes none of the traditional symbols of Candlestone, such as the flaming stone, but it seems to embody the Order nonetheless.